sporto/elm-tutorial/040_effects/startapp_with_effects.md

 #### inputs

 `inputs` are additional signals to listen to.
 StartApp will listen to these signals and merge them with any signals coming from the internal __mailbox__.
-What this mean is that these additional signals need to be of the same type as the main model signal.
+What this means is that these additional signals need to be of the same type as the main model signal.

 This function returns an __StartApp__ record like: